NorthumbriaResearchComputing/oswald-docs/docs/quickstart/accessing-oswald.md

     If none of this software is installed on your machine:

     - If using your own machine, you can download and install the application of your choice from the pages linked above.
-    - If using a university machine, log a ticket with the IT Helpline to have the needed software set up on your machine.
+    - If using a university machine, log a ticket with the IT Helpline to have the required software set up on your machine.

     Refer to the documentation for these applications for how to connect using them.
 The 'server address' you need to connect to is `oswald`.